Glossary

 ITERS-R: The Infant/Toddler Environment Rating Scale-Revised (ITERS-R) is designed to assess process quality in group programs for children from birth to 2 ½ years of age.

-Self-developed/home grown tool: QRIS created an observational tool.
+Self-developed/home grown tool: A QIS-created observational tool.

-- Training for Observers
+Training for Observers

 Trained in-person by the tool's author: The observational tool's author trains observers in person.